Walking, sitting, running, even reaching for a piece of chocolate, are just a few of the many movements we make during the day.

 There are four lobes of the brain.
 Along with the somatosensory cortex of the parietal lobe, and posterior parietal cortex (both of which have their own role), the main part of the motor cortex is located in the frontal lobe.

 The motor cortex is composed of 3 main parts: the premotor cortex, the supplementary motor area, and the primary motor cortex.

 The premotor cortex is in charge of sensory movement and movement control.
 The supplementary motor area is in charge of the movement planning and the coordination of bilateral moves.

 And finally, the primary motor cortex (M1) sends information down through the spinal cord in order to move different body parts.
-Several segments of the primary motor contex correspond to different body parts, where hands, feet, and face occupy a significantly bigger area than the hips or arms.
+Several segments of the primary motor cortex correspond to different body parts, where hands, feet, and face occupy a significantly bigger area than the hips or arms.

 What Happens If The Motor Cortex Is Damaged?

-The most obvious consequence of the motor cortex damage is paralysis.
+The most obvious consequence of motor cortex damage is paralysis.
 Depending on the damaged area, the paralysis can affect one or both sides of the body or even just one body part.